pauradev/pages/pages/01.Blog/06.Tutorials/01.integrate-with-woocommerce/item.md

 ___
 ---
 >#### Select each installed Webhook
-**In the Webbhooks menu edit both PrintAura Webhooks one at a time.**
+**In the Webhooks menu edit both PrintAura Webhooks one at a time.**
 ___
 ---
 ![](woo6.PNG)